Kevin-Jay-Roberts21/axon-research-app-downloads/README.md

 ![Alt text](images/simulation_page.png)

 ### Plot Animation
-This page is designed to plot the animation of a saved simulations.
+This page is designed to plot the animation of a saved simulation.
 A user must first "Select a saved Simulation" from the dropdown.
 Then select a variable to plot (could be Vm, Vmy, n, m or h).
 Then a user must choose to plot the Variable vs Time or Variable vs Space.
 The following 3 buttons are used to "Play", "Pause" or "Reset" the animation.
 The "Speed" slider controls the speed of the animation.
 Finally, a user may decide to delete a saved simulation by clicking on "Delete Saved Simulation".
 After deleting a saved simulation, it will no longer appear in the Simulation dropdown, and it is deleted from the \Documents\Axon Simulations\ folder.

 ![Alt text](images/plot_animation_page.png)